-- Take reasonable measures to control the quality of the data, noting that depending on the learning process of training data and AI models, there may be biases (including potential biases that do not appear in the training data) ("3) Fairness"). - Based on the fact that biases cannot be completely eliminated from the process of training data, make sure AI models are trained with properly represented data sets and check AI systems assume no bias ("3) Fairness").
+- Take reasonable measures to control the quality of the data, noting that depending on the learning process of training data and AI models, there may be biases (including potential biases that do not appear in the training data) ("3) Fairness"). - Based on the fact that biases cannot be completely eliminated from the process of training data, make sure AI models are trained with properly represented data sets and check AI systems assume no unfair bias (Bias that causes unreasonable disadvantages to specific individuals or groups without a rational explanation) ("3) Fairness").

 Al Developers should pay close attention to the fact that Al system judgments may include biases.
-In addition, it is expected not to discrimate individuals and groups depending on judgements generated by Al systems.
+In addition, it is expected not to discriminate individuals and groups depending on judgements generated by Al systems.
 Al development based on various methods, not on sole method, is expected for it is difficult to eliminate all biases from Al models.

 - Data is nothing more than a fragment of an event or phenomenon, and does not fully reflect the real world.
-Therefore, it should be noted that there is a risk of bias in the data and certain communities appearing under or over-represented on the data75.
+Therefore, it should be noted that there is a risk of bias in the data and certain communities appearing under or over-represented on the data.
 In addition, it should be checked whether there are biases and underrepresentation or overrepresentation in the underlying data. - Because there is a possibility that prejudices and biases in the real world are latent in data, and as a result, existing discrimination may be inherited and reproduced, close attention should be paid to this in relation to "fairness."